Eastern U.S. battles heat wave amid power outages

-WASHINGTON Blistering heat blanketed much of the eastern United States for the third straight day on Sunday, after violent storms that took at least 15 lives and knocked out power to more than 3 million customers.
+WASHINGTON Blistering heat blanketed much of the eastern United States for the third straight day on Sunday, after violent storms that took at least a dozen lives and knocked out power to more than 3 million customers.

 Emergencies were declared in Maryland, Ohio, Virginia, West Virginia and Washington, D.C., on Saturday because of damage from storms that unleashed hurricane-force winds across and a 500-mile (800-km) stretch of the mid-Atlantic region.

-The storms' rampage came as sweltering temperatures topped 100 Fahrenheit (38 Celsius) in several southern cities, including Atlanta, where the mercury hit an all-time record of 106 degrees (41 Celsius) on Saturday and reached 105 on Sunday.
+The storms' rampage came as sweltering temperatures topped 100 Fahrenheit (38 Celsius) in several southern cities, including Atlanta, where the mercury hit an all-time record of 106 degrees (41 Celsius), according to Accuweather.com.

 Over two dozen cities across 10 states set or tied all-time record high temperatures on Friday and Saturday, including Columbia, South Carolina; Knoxville, Tennessee; and Raleigh, North Carolina.

+One of the hardest hit cities was Charlotte, North Carolina, where the mercury hovered at about 101 degrees (38.3 C) Sunday afternoon and was expected to at least tie its all-time record of 104 (40 C) later in the day.

-From St. Louis, Missouri, to Washington, D.C., temperatures were forecast to hit more all-time records.
+From St. Louis, Missouri, to Washington, D.C., the forecasts were for temperatures that could climb to more all-time records.

-Previous storms had left six people dead in Virginia and more than 1 million customers without power, and killed two people in Maryland, officials said.
+"It is very unsafe outdoors for those susceptible to these extreme conditions," the National Weather Service said in a statement.

+Two Maryland residents died in the storm - one struck by a falling tree in Anne Arundel County, the other electrocuted after a tree crashed into a house in Montgomery County - said state emergency management agency spokesman Edward Hopkins.

+In a late Sunday morning update, Maryland Emergency Management Agency spokesman Ed McDonough said a Chesapeake Bay boater was still missing after the storm and 639,000 customers remained without power.
+That was down from more than 1 million Maryland customers without lights and crucial air conditioning earlier on Sunday morning.

-A falling tree killed two cousins, aged 2 and 7, in New Jersey and heat was blamed for the deaths of two brothers, ages 3 and 5, in Tennessee who had been playing outside in 105-degree (41-degree C) heat
+In New Jersey, two cousins aged 2 and 7 were killed by a falling tree in a state park.
+And in eastern Tennessee, heat was blamed for the deaths of two brothers, ages 3 and 5, in Bradley County.
+They had been playing outside in 105-degree (41-degree C) heat.

-About 489,000 customers remained without power in Maryland on Sunday night, down from more than 1 million without lights and crucial air conditioning earlier on Sunday.

 HEATED LABOR DISPUTE